don-pit/linki/prg_tool.md

 > Ideone is an online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages.

+## UML

+[Modelio](https://www.modelio.org/) // *Windows, Linux, MacOs, Java, License:gnu-gpl*
+> An open source modeling environment supporting the main standards: UML, BPMN, MDA, SysML, ...

+[UML Designer](http://www.umldesigner.org/) // *Windows, Linux, MacOs, License:EPL*
+> UML Designer provides a set of common diagrams to work with UML 2.5 models.
+The intent is to provide an easy way to make the transition from UML to domain specific modeling.
+This way users can continue to manipulate legacy UML models and start working with DSL.
+Users can even re-use the provided representations and work in a total transparence on both UML and DSL models at the same time.

 ## Tools

 [Artifactory](https://www.jfrog.com/artifactory/) // *Artifact Repository Manager, License:Commercial, Licence:gnu-lgpl*